BitgesellOfficial/bitgesell/README.md

 out collectively by the network.
 BGL Core is the name of open source software which enables the use of this currency.

+Specifications

+Essentially this is a full bitcoin fork, but:
+Block Reward = nFees*0.1 + GetBlockSubsidy()    // Burn rate is 90% of tx fees
+Block Weight <= 400,000;                        // 10 times smaller than bitcoin
+100% Segwit                                     // Eliminates problems with legacy types of transactions Halving Interval = 210000 blocks / 4;           // Halving is every year (bitcoin halving is every 4 years) Block Subsidy = 50 * 4;                         // 21 000 000 coins max
+Hashing algorithm for blocks is Keccak (sha-3).

 License
 -------